 https://www.moneysavingexpert.com/insurance/comparison-site-credit-score/

-Where we act as a processor, we pass the information supplied by the insurer or broker to the credit reference agency they have asked us to use.
-We then receive the results from the credit reference agency and pass the results back to the insurer or broker.
-We only facilitate the exchange of information between the insurer or broker and the credit reference agency.
-We do not have any authority to amend or delete any of the data.
+Where we act as a processor, we pass the information supplied by the insurer or broker to the credit reference agency they have chosen.
+We then receive the results from the credit reference agency and pass them straight back to the insurer or broker.

 When you request an insurance quote or buy insurance (either directly from the insurer, or a broker, or by using a comparison website), certain insurers and brokers will check your details against credit reference agency data, and some use Percayso Inform to carry out this search for them.
 The data supplied to Percayso Inform by the insurer or broker is usually name, address and date of birth.